The changes from 1 January 2018 and penalties for non-compliance

 - if there is no promoter – for example, it’s an in-house scheme

-Just as importantly, there are also penalties for ‘enablers’ of schemes which are defeated.
+Just as importantly, there are also penalties for ‘enablers’ of schemes that are defeated.
 An ‘enabler’ is defined as:

 - any person who is responsible, to any extent, for the design, marketing or otherwise facilitating another person to enter into abusive tax arrangements